 For instance, in the case in which they plan to stay for a period longer than 90 days in Germany, they are legally required to apply for a residence permit.
 Our immigration lawyer in Germany can present the legal grounds under which this document can be obtained (it can also be issued if a foreigner has purchased a property here or if he or she made an investment in a local business).

 You can rely on us for guidance in applying for a residence permit in Germany.
+Would you like to move to another European country, such as Portugal?
+We recommend this experienced team of Portuguese immigration lawyers if you need support for relocating to this country.

 Types of visas for Germany